 Pre- or Corequisite: Completion of all required courses in the senior curriculum for the biology major.
 Graded "Satisfactory" or "Unsatisfactory."The capstone course in biology.
 Students are required to attend outside lectures chosen by the instructor.
 This course assesses students' ability to research independently topics in biology, assimilate the information, and disseminate the information in an organized and understandable fashion in both written and oral forms.
-Besides demonstrating comprehension of their topic and competence in communication skills, students take the ETS Major Field test in biology and complete the departmental Senior Exit Questionnaire for successful course completion.
+Besides demonstrating comprehension of their topic and complete the departmental Senior Exit Questionnaire for successful course completion.